 Academic Programs.
 Cranbrook Academy of Art offers the Master of Fine Arts degree and the Master of Architecture degree, with an Artist in Residence heading each of the 10 departments.
 Specific information regarding the academic requirements and course descriptions may be found here.
 The Academy’s academic facilities include studio buildings, a library, a central media lab, a woodshop and fabrication facility, and the Cranbrook Art Museum.
 Complete information about the Academy’s programs, faculty, and facilities are available on the Cranbrook Academy of Art website.

 School Costs.
-2016-2017 tuition is $34,375; fees total $1,460.
-All students are required to have health insurance and are assessed a fee of $1,202 for 2016-2017.
-Insurance can be waived with an Affidavit of Comparable Coverage and an online waiver submitted in a timely manner as outlined in information provided to all students.
+2017-2018 tuition is $35,406; fees total $1,500.
+All students are required to have health insurance and are assessed a fee of $1,144 for 2017-2018.
+Insurance can be waived with an Affidavit of Comparable Coverage and an online waiver submitted in a timely manner as outlined in information provided to all students; international students are not eligible to waive the insurance.
 Cost details are available here.

 Withdrawal Procedures, Refunds, and Return of Aid.
 The Academy has set forth formal withdrawal procedures and a refund schedule.
 These are available in the Student Handbook and here.
 In accordance with federal regulations, the Academy performs a Return of Title IV Funds calculation for students who withdraw from the Academy during the course of a semester.
 This calculation is separate from the institution’s refund policy and may result in aid being returned with a balance being owed to the Academy.